H&S Chairs & Directors

 Associate Professor, Global Humanities and Religions

-Selected courses taught: Introduction to the Humanities; Introduction to the Bible; Origins of Judaism and Christianity; Theory and Method in the Study of Religion; Prophets and Prophecy; God, Gods and Goddesses in the Biblical World; Religion and Violence
+Selected courses taught: Introduction to the Humanities; Introduction to the Bible; Beginnings of Judaism and Christianity; Theory and Method in the Study of Religion; Prophets and Prophecy; In the Beginning: Genesis in History and Tradition; God, Gods and Goddesses in the Biblical World; Religion and Violence.

-Nathaniel Levtow teaches and writes about religion, history and the Bible.
-His courses and publications examine the intersection between religion, politics and literature from social, anthropological, comparative-historical and cognitive-scientific perspectives.
+Nathaniel Levtow teaches Religion and Biblical Studies in the College of Humanities and Sciences at the University of Montana.
+His courses and publications explore the connections between religion, history, politics and literature from social, anthropological, comparative and cognitive perspectives.
 He is currently writing a book about the destruction of sacred texts and images.
 Dr. Levtow is a recipient of the University of Montana's Cox Educational Excellence Award for Teaching.

-Upcoming talk: The Curses of Zinçirli.
+The Curses of Zinçirli.
 EABS/SBL International Meeting.
-August 11, 2017.
 Berlin, Germany.